BabylonJS/Extensions/TowerOfBabel/README.md

 // materialsRootDir and source optional var mesh = new ModuleName.MeshClass("name", scene, materialsRootDir, source);
 ```
-####Nodes####
-Blender nodes are implemented as meshes in BJS, without any geometry.
-Useful for assigning a common parent among meshes.

 ####Instances####
 Instances, as BJS defines them, are objects of type `BABYLON.InstancedMesh`.
 Their purpose is to take advantage GPU hardware acceleration available for identical meshes, including material.
 They are made in Blender using the Object->Duplicate Linked menu item in the 3D View.
 They are implemented as a public method, makeInstances(), for root meshes.
 Child meshes are in-lined into the private function that also builds them.

 ####Morph.Mesh Classes####
 If a mesh contains shape keys, then the mesh is derived from a Morph.Mesh base class.
 You create a `Basis` shape key and all of the other keys relative to it.
 The name of the shape key is important.
 The format is SHAPE_KEY_GROUP-KEY.
 This provides for having groups like mouth, left_eye, etc.  On the BJS side, having separate groups allows for concurrent, independent deformations.
 No animation on Blender side is transferred.
 This feature is experimental.
 Armatures and shapekeys are not current compatible. <img src="doc-assist/shapeKeys.png">

 ####Mesh Class Factories####
 This feature allows Meshes to be instanced on demand, using the existing geometry of another instance, if available.
 The BJS terminology for this is cloning.
 Sharing of geometry reduces GPU &amp; CPU memory, and is very fast to create due to the lack of GPU calls to load data.
 This is enabled using a custom property checkbox in the exporter, see below.
 The class factory needs to be instanced and then called like: